Public housing estates in Kwai Chung: Kwai Chun Court

 Kwai Chun Court (葵俊苑) is a HOS court in Kwai Chung, near Kwai Hing Estate.
 It has 3 blocks built in 1995.

 Kwai Chung Estate

 Kwai Chung Estate (葵涌邨) is now under the management of the Hong Kong Housing Authority (HKHA).
 The phase 1 and phase 3–5 of its redevelopment were completed progressively in 1998, 2000 and 2005.
 Starting from 1993, the Housing Department has embarked on the redevelopment of Kwai Chung Estate.
 After 12 years of work, the entire redevelopment project was realised in 2005.
 Being the largest public housing estate in Hong Kong, Kwai Chung Estate provides 11,759 rental flats for about 33,300 people.
-The redevelopment works also include realignment of Sheung Kok Street, road improvement works and the allocation of 800 flats in Kwai Fuk Court for disciplined services quarters.
+The redevelopment works also include realignment of Sheung Kok Street, road improvement works and the allocation of 800 flats in Kwai Fuk Court for government quarters.
 It features commercial centre, carpark, public transport interchange, post office, social welfare and recreational facilities.
 Pak Kwai House and Hop Kwai House were built of the site of the former Kwai Chung Factory Estate.